Driving in German Cities, Towns and Villages

 - Beam deflectors

-- Cycles must be installed with functional front and backlights during night, rain and snow.
+- Cycles must be installed with functional front and backlight during night, rain and snow.
 Default reflectors are not enough.

-The normal speed limit within German cities is 50 km/h.
+Normal speed limit within cities is 50km/h.
 This limit automatically starts at sign bearing the city name.
-After passing the sign 310 , drivers must reduce the speed to 50 km/h until a sign appears allowing higher speed limit or a sign indicating end of city boundary i.e. sign 311 .
+At sign 310, drivers must reduce the speed to 50km/h until a sign appears allowing higher speed limit or sign indicating end of city boundary i.e. sign 311 or 310-40.

-This sign indicates the name of a town or city.
-At this point, speed must be reduced to 50 km/h.
+This sign indicates name of town or city.
+At this point speed must be reduced to 50km/h.

-End of a 30 ZONE.
-The speed limit 30 km/h is no longer applicable.
-Here starts the normal intercity speed limit of 50 km/h, if not indicated by speed limit sign.
+Limit 30km/h is no longer applicable.
+Here starts the normal intercity speed limit of 50km/h.

-Indicates the end of a current speed limit.
+Indicates the end of a current speed limit zone.

-Number in a blue circle indicates mandatory required speed.
-Speed must not be less than indicated on the blue circle sign, unless the road and traffic conditions, weather, or visibility make it necessary to drive slowler.
+Required speed no less than that shown on the sign, unless the road and traffic conditions, weather, or visibility make it necessary to drive more slowly.

 Indicates the end of the minimum speed requirement.

-Autobahns (sign 330 ) and roads reserved for motor vehicles (sign 331 ) have a minimum speed limit of 60 km/h (37 mph).
-These minimum speed limits must be obeyed except when the traffic, visibility, or weather conditions force drivers to proceed more slowly.
+Autobahns (sign 330) and roads reserved for motor vehicles (sign 331) have a minimum speed limit of 60 kph (37 mph).
+These minimum speed limits must be obeyed except when the road, traffic, visibility, or weather conditions force drivers to proceed more slowly.

 Two-lane Expressway (Kraftfahrstraße)